 As the author and editor of numerous books, Douglas Pagels has been a popular and widely acclaimed writer for many years.
-He is one of the most quoted contemporary writers on the Internet today, his books have sold over 3.5 million copies, and his work has been translated into a number of foreign languages and enjoyed the world over.
+He is one of the most quoted contemporary writers on social media and online today, his books have sold over 3.5 million copies, and his work has been translated into a number of foreign languages and enjoyed the world over.

 How best to categorize his books?
 Some are self-help, many are intended as gifts for friends, family, and loved ones, and others combine his own philosophy with life advice from well-known personalities and wonderful others.
 If there were genre categories for “inspiring” and “heartwarming,” his books would fit perfectly into those.